New Report is Published about the Europe Solar Power Market 2020 - 2030 with Trends, Investments, Analysis, COVID-19 Impact, Projections

 In our recent report Europe Solar Photovoltaic (PV) Power Market Outlook: 2020 ÷ 2030, we have included information about the largest solar projects in Europe that are and would play a key role in expanding the solar power market in the continent.
 You may read on the next rows more about two of these projects.

-Iberdrola group, through its subsidiary in Spain, has built in Badajoz the Núñez de Balboa photovoltaic plant, which, with 500MWp of installed capacity and the ability to supply clean energy to 250,000 people, has become the largest in Europe.
-On 6th of April 2020, the first MWh of clean energy generated by the project was injected into the power grid in Sppain.
+Iberdrola group, through its subsidiary in Spain, has built- n Badajoz the Núñez de Balboa photovoltaic plant, which, with 500MWp of installed capacity and the ability to supply clean energy to 250,000 people, has become the largest in Europe.
+On 6th of April 2020, the first MWh of clean energy generated by the project was injected into Spain's power grid.
 Iberdrola took a decisive step towards photovoltaic energy with the commissioning of the Núñez de Balboa photovoltaic plant in Usagre (Badajoz), the biggest in Europe.
-The plant, with an installed capacity of 500MWp (391MW of maximum grid connection capacity), will supply clean energy to 250,000 people, more than the population of Cáceres and Badajoz put together, avoiding the emission into the atmosphere of 215,000 tonnes of CO2 per year.
+With an installed capacity of 500MWp (391MW of maximum grid connection capacity), the plant will supply clean energy to 250,000 people, more than the population of Cáceres and Badajoz put together, avoiding the emission into the atmosphere of 215,000 tonnes of CO2 per year.
 The construction of this project has injected life into the local industrial fabric and created local jobs, with purchases worth €227M from some 30 suppliers, who have participated in the construction, supply of photovoltaic modules, the fixed structure, inverters, transformers, and the civil works and engineering of the electrical lines and substation.
-The works have created the record number of more than 1,200 jobs, 70 % of them for workers from Extremadura.
+The works have created the record number of more than 1,200 jobs, 70 % for Extremadura workers.

-The low cost of solar is now starting to attract many of the European countries, including those that haven’t been active in the past few years.
-Many countries in Europe have started tender (auction) schemes to control costs and the installed capacity of the solar power projects.
-These tenders have played a key role in reduction of solar power prices and proved their effectiveness in solar PV sector development.
-Several EU member states have already committed to 100% renewable power or zero-carbon power targets, while the EU is discussing the adoption of a zero emissions target by 2050.
+The low cost of solar is now starting to attract many European countries, including those that haven’t been active in the past few years.
+Many countries in Europe have started tender (auction) schemes to control costs and the installed capacity of solar power projects.
+These tenders have played a key role in reducing solar power prices and proved their effectiveness in solar PV sector development.
+Several EU member states have already committed to 100% renewable power or zero-carbon power targets, while the EU is discussing the adoption of a zero-emissions target by 2050.

 Furthermore, over 90 per cent of the rooftops in Europe are unused.
-These rooftops present an incredible opportunity to generate electrical energy equal to around 25 per cent of the EU’s electricity demand.
-The solar power market in Europe shall be affected by the COVID-19 post, but on the other hand solar energy could help to overcome the current financial crisis due to the virus outbreak.
+These rooftops present an incredible opportunity to generate electricity equal to around 25 per cent of the EU’s electricity demand.
+The solar power market in Europe shall be affected by the COVID-19 post, but on the other hand, solar energy could help overcome the current financial crisis due to the virus outbreak.
 Renewable Market Watch™ is closely monitoring the latest updates concerning the spread of COVID-19 and its current and potential impact on the European solar photovoltaic sector and regularly update the following market report.

 Europe Solar Photovoltaic (PV) Power Market Outlook: 2020 ÷ 2030

-This is unique, thorough and detailed market report, which offers an incisive and reliable overview of the solar photovoltaic (PV) sector of Europe for the next long term period 2020 ÷ 2030.
+This is a unique, thorough and detailed market report, which offers an incisive and reliable overview of the solar photovoltaic (PV) sector of Europe for the next long term period 2020 ÷ 2030.
 The number of fully permitted and ready to build projects has promptly increased.
-A rooftop market segment in many countries is not developed and forecasted to score significant growth in the near future.
+In many countries, a rooftop market segment is not developed and forecasted to score significant growth in the near future.
 The report provides a complete picture of the market situation, dynamics, risks, current issues and future prospects.
-You will find more than 230 pages of valuable information in this unique in-depth analysis of the European solar photovoltaic (PV) market and will receive an overview how the COVID-19 (Coronavirus) will impact this market.Reasons to buy this market report are as follows:
+You will find more than 230 pages of valuable information in this unique, in-depth analysis of the European solar photovoltaic (PV) market.
+You will receive an overview of how the COVID-19 (Coronavirus) will impact this market.Reasons to buy this market report are as follows:

 • Solar resource potential in Europe